robert-abc/helsinki/README.md

 ### Database from the HDC2021 (https://zenodo.org/record/4916176)
 There are 20 steps of blur (from 0 to 19), each one including 100 sharp-blurred image pairs.
-There are 2 different text fonts (times and verdana), resulting in 4000 images.
+There are 2 different text fonts (Times New Roman and Verdana), resulting in 4000 images.
-There is also the point, the horizontal and the vertical spread functions of each blur.
+There is also the point, the horizontal, and the vertical spread functions of each blur.

-The images are separated in folders:
+The images are separated into folders:
 1. step
    1. Font
      - CAM01: sharp images